-- 5.3.9 The ES must be installed wholly within the survival cell. - 5.4 Weight and centre of gravity: - 5.4.1 The overall weight of the power unit must be a minimum of 145kg. - 5.4.2 The centre of gravity of the power unit may not lie less than 200mm above the reference plane.
+5.4 Weight and centre of gravity:

+- 5.4.1 The overall weight of the power unit must be a minimum of 145kg. - 5.4.2 The centre of gravity of the power unit may not lie less than 200mm above the reference plane.

 - 5.4.3 The total weight of the part of the ES that stores energy, i.e. the cells (including any clamping plates) and electrical connections between cells, must be no less than 20kg and must not exceed 25kg. - 5.4.4 The weight of a piston (with piston-pin, piston-pin retainers and piston rings) may not be less than 300g. - 5.4.5 The weight of a connecting rod (with fasteners, small and big end bearings) may not be less than 300g. - 5.4.6 The weight of the complete crankshaft assembly between the mid positions of the front and rear main bearing journals (including balance masses, bolts, bungs, O-rings between the boundaries), may not be less than 5300g.
-See drawing 8. - 5.4.2 When establishing conformity with Articles 5.4.1, 5.4.2 and Appendix 4 of the F1 Sporting Regulations, the homologated power unit perimeter will be defined in accordance with the table shown in Appendix 2 of these regulations.
+See drawing 8. - 5.4.7 When establishing conformity with Articles 5.4.1, 5.4.2 and Appendix 4 of the F1 Sporting Regulations, the homologated power unit perimeter will be defined in accordance with the table shown in Appendix 2 of these regulations.